Charlotte Boye-Christensen has a complete commitment to the invention of unique forms that inspire and push the perception of what dance can be.

 "By continually pushing boundaries I strive to both invite and invigorate reflection on contemporary dance.
 I pursue collaborations with artists and professionals from different disciplines and am developing a collective of designers, architects, visual artists,

-Charlotte has been commissioned to create new work for: Ballet West, Milwaukee Ballet, Singapore Dance Theatre, Danish Dance Theater, The Arts Fissions Dance Company, Ballet de Camaguey in Cuba, Tisch School of the Arts' Second Avenue Dance Company in NYC, London Contemporary Dance School's Edge Dance Company, Compañía Danza Contemporánea Ccu in Mexico, Verb Ballets in Cleveland and Baton Rouge Ballet.
+Charlotte has been commissioned to create new work for: Milwaukee Ballet, Singapore Dance Theatre, Danish Dance Theatre, Ballet West, Compania Danza Contemporanea Ccu in Mexico, Verb Ballets in Cleveland, Ballet de Camaguey in Cuba, Nashville Ballet II, Tisch School of the Arts' Second Avenue Dance Company in NYC (Three commissions), London Contemporary Dance School's Edge Dance Company, Baton Rouge ballet, and Utah Symphony and Opera.
+For the latter she created the choreography for Stravinsky's "Soldier's Tale" and "Renard".

 “I’m excited about combining the professional work of NOW-ID with the vision and ambition I’ve seen at Texas Tech,” says Boye-Christensen.
 “I believe this will provide new opportunities for NOW-ID and help both organizations grow programmatically.”